Collaborative Care Mental Health Clinician

 JOB SUMMARY:

-The Collaborative Care Mental Health Clinician (CCMHC) is an integral member and provider of a patient’s medical and mental health care team.
-They are an embedded mental health profession within the primary care clinic.
-This role is weighted toward direct clinical care with 90% of the interactions being face-to-face patient care.
+The Collaborative Care Mental Health Clinician (CCMHC) is an integral member of the Primary Care Mental Health Integration program.
+They are an embedded mental health profession within the primary care clinics.
+This hybrid role offers the opportunity for in-person, patient facing work as well as tele-health/remote work.
 The role serves as the cornerstone of the team consisting of a patient, the patient’s primary care provider, and a psychiatric consultant.
 The CCMHC also contributes to the learning, growth, and service provision of the larger Collaborative Care Psychiatry team.
+We currently have a CCMHC opening covering Porter Pediatrics and Middlebury Primary Care.

 The CCMHC is responsible for providing triage, clinical assessment, direct diagnosis of mental health disorders in conjunction with DSM, ICD-10 and Collaborative Care and/or Psychotherapy codes, psychoeducation to patients and primary care providers, care coordination, case management, direct evidence-based psychotherapy, treatment plan formulation and updates, crisis coordination, and relapse prevention planning.